smswithoutborders/RelaySMS-Desktop/README.md

 #### Testing

-For detailed information on testing, please refer to the [Testing Documentation](docs/tests/test.md).
+For detailed information on testing, please refer to the [Testing Documentation](docs/test.md).

+#### Security

+For detailed information on security, please refer to the [Security Documentation](docs/security.md).